syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 ## Explicitly create data editors from custom data dictionary

-You can [explicitly](https://help.syncfusion.com/maui/dataform/dataform-settings#explicitly-create-data-editors) add the data editors from custom data dictionary and also get the value from dictionary and set the editors value to dictionary by implementing `DataFormItemManager`, which has methods to get and set values for the editors.
+You can [explicitly](https://help.syncfusion.com/maui/dataform/dataform-settings#explicitly-create-data-editors) add the data editors from the custom data dictionary and also get the value from the dictionary and set the editors value to the dictionary by implementing `DataFormItemManager`, which has the methods to get and set values for the editors.

 {% tabs %}
 {% highlight C# %}